autorope/donkeydocs/docs/guide/computer_vision/computer_vision.md

 ## Writing a Computer Vision Autopilot
-You can use the `CV_CONTROLLER_*` configuration values to point to a python file and class that implements your own computer vision autopilot part  Your autopilot class it must conform to the [donkeycar part](/parts/about/#parts) standard.
+You can use the `CV_CONTROLLER_*` configuration values to point to a python file and class that implements your own computer vision autopilot part.
+Your autopilot class must conform to the [donkeycar part](/parts/about/#parts) standard.
 You can also determine the name of the input values, output values and run_condition.
 The default configuration values point the the included LineFollower part.
 At a minimum computer vistion autpilot part takes the camera image as an input and outputs the autopilot's throttle and steering values.

 Let's create a simple custom computer vision part.
 It won't be much of an autopilot because it will just output a constant throttle and steering value and an image that counts that frames.